The Athletic: Sale to The New York Times Company

 The company began exploring a sale to a larger media company in 2021, following continued unprofitability, driven by high expenses and reliance on venture capital funding instead of operational revenue.
 As of that time, the site had 1.2 million subscribers and $80 million in revenue, having raised $55 million in venture capital funding.
 Axios entered discussions with The Athletic in March of that year but ultimately declined to make an offer.
 The New York Times was the leading contender for a potential acquisition as of May, with Vox Media also expressing interest.
 Buyout talks between The Athletic and The New York Times ended in June 2021.
-On November 2, 2021, reports emerged that sports betting companies DraftKings and Flutter Entertainment, among other companies, were among some of the bidders for the company.
+On November 2, 2021, reports emerged that sports betting companies DraftKings and Flutter Entertainment were among the bidders for the company.

-Ultimately, in January 2022, the New York Times Company announced that it would acquire The Athletic for $550 million, in a transaction expected to close in the first quarter of 2022.
-The Times noted that The Athletic would continue to run independently of the Times, and co-founders Alex Mather and Adam Hansmann would continue to lead the operation.
+In January 2022, the New York Times Company announced that it would acquire The Athletic for $550 million, in a transaction expected to close in the first quarter of 2022.
+The Times noted that The Athletics newsroom would continue to run independently of the Times, and co-founders Alex Mather and Adam Hansmann would stay on after the acquisition under David Perpich, who was appointed as publisher.
 In June 2023, The Athletic underwent a reorganization, cutting 4% of its staff, reassigning 20 journalists, and discontinuing the use of team-specific beat reporters.
 The following month, The New York Times announced that it would shut down its own sports department in favor of distributing content from The Athletic and its reporters via its platforms.
-Existing New York Times sports reporters will be reassigned to other departments.
+Existing New York Times sports reporters were reassigned to other departments.
 The decision was criticized by the New York Times Guild, which alleged the paper was engaging in union busting by "outsourc[ing] union jobs on our sports desk to a non-union Times subsidiary under the preposterous argument that The Times can 'subcontract' its sports coverage to itself."

+In May 2024, The Athletics website was migrated from theathletic.com to nytimes.com/athletic.
+The New York Times Company reported that The Athletic was profitable for the first time in its history in the third quarter of 2024.
+At the end of 2024, the company reported that 5.83 million subscribers had access to The Athletic, either directly or through a bundle subscription, the last time this metric was publicly reported.
+In the second quarter of 2025, The Athletic recorded revenue of $54.0 million and a profit of $5.8 million, its fourth consecutive profitable quarter.
+Starting with the third quarter of 2025, The New York Times Company no longer breaks out The Athletics financial data in its quarterly reports.